salvatoreliuzzi95/help/cache/README.txt

-the version 9.0.2.4 works only for macOS
+the version works only for macOs.
+In order to make it work for Windows too, try a way for capturing screenshots.